Primetalk/SynapseGrid/docs/README.EN.md

 The function, that process the state is pure.
 Q.e.d.

-It only remains to determine how to store and retrieve state easily.
+It only moment left is to determine how to store and retrieve the state easily.

-We will use <code>StateHandle[T]</code> (some sort of Contact), to identify different state variables
+We will use <code>StateHandle[T]</code> (some sort of Contact), to identify the state variable

 <pre>
 	val counterS = state[Int]("counterS", 0)
 	val helloCount = contact[Int]("helloCount")
 </pre>

-This identifier contains variable type, name, and initial value.
+This identifier contains variable type, name, and the initial value.

-Current state value is not available at update.
-Actually it's not stored anywhere.
+<code>counterS</code> is not available for an immediate update.
+Actually it's not stored anywhere yet.
+It will only be present during the signal processing.

-To use this state in our helloCounter function, we have to refer it.
+To use this state in our helloCounter function, we have to refer to it:

 <pre>
     (myContact.withState(counterS) -> helloCount).stateMap({(counter: Int, any:String) => (counter + 1, counter + 1)},"inc "+counterS)
 	val helloCount = myContact.stateMap(counterS, {(any, counter) => (counter+1, counter + 1)})
 </pre>

-It looks a little bit cumbersome, but we have all advantages of pure functions .
+It looks a little bit cumbersome, but we have all the advantages of pure functions.

 ![example3 system picture][example3]

 [example3]: images/example3.png "System example #3"

-Synapse Grid DSL provides a set of auxiliary high-order functions, that simplify working with states.
+Synapse Grid DSL provides a set of other high-order functions, that simplify working with states (<code>zipWithState</code>,
+<code>getState</code>, <code>saveTo</code> and others).

 Drawing the system scheme
 -------------------------

-Since it's a declarative system, there is a great chance to study and analyse it through a system graph.
+Since it's a declarative system, there is a great chance to study and analyse it through the system's graph.

-To get system's image, <code>toDot</code> call will be sufficient.
+To get system's image, <code>toDot</code> call is sufficient.
-This method traverses all system elements (contacts, arrows, subsystems) and generates a .dot text file.
+This method traverses all system elements (contacts, arrows, subsystems) and generates a text in [.dot format](http://www.graphviz.org/Documentation.php).

-You can view .dot files via XDot, or any other software.
+You can view .dot files via XDot or other appropriate software.
-All pictures in the <code>images</code> folder were obtained by this command:
+All pictures in the <code>images</code> folder have been obtained by the following command:

 <pre>
     dot -Tpng example3.dot > example3.png